-CONSULTATION ON THE DRAFT AMENDED FORMAT AND PROCEDURE FOR NOMINATION OF WORLD HERITAGE SITES IN THE REPUBLIC OF SOUTH AFRICA
+AMENDED FORMAT AND PROCEDURE FOR NOMINATION OF WORLD HERITAGE SITES IN THE REPUBLIC OF SOUTH AFRICA

-I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby consult on my intention to publish an amended Format and Procedure for Nomination of World Heritage Sites in the Republic of South Africa, under section 6 of the of the World Heritage Convention Act, 1999 (Act No. 49 of 1999), as set out in the Schedule hereto.
+I, Barbara Dallas Creecy, Minister of Forestry, Fisheries and the Environment, hereby publish the amended Format and Procedure for Nomination of World Heritage Sites in the Republic of South Africa in terms of section 6(1) and (4) of the World Heritage Convention Act, 1999 (Act No. 49 of 1999), as set out in the Schedule hereto.